This is the third of three blogs that make up Snorkeling 101. Here are the three parts:

 You might wonder whether it’s a good idea to snorkel wearing waterproof shoes.
-After all, then your feet are protected both getting to the water, and if you should accidentally step on sharp coral while you’re in the water.
+After all, the shoes cushion your feet while you’re getting to the water.
+And the shoes provide protection if you should accidentally step on sharp coral while you’re in the water.

 Now that you’re in the water, you can float around freely and enjoy the sea life.
 Just be sure not to get too much sun, and save some of your energy to help you exit the water.

 What about hand protection?
 You may see gloves for sale at dive and snorkel shops.
 My advice: don’t buy them, and don’t use them.
 Gloves are not one of the snorkel skills!

 You should not be touching any sea life, whether it be fish, coral or turtles.
 Your hands are for paddling and balance, and they don’t need protection.